-Here's everything you need to know about setting up your shiny new Mac
+How to set up your new Mac

 - Only tick this box if you are sure you have enough iCloud storage to fit all of your Desktop and Documents folders to sync.

 - Tick the box to Enable Siri on this Mac.
-Siri on the Mac is your personal virtual assistant on your computer.
+Siri on the Mac is your virtual assistant on your computer.

 At this point, your Mac will finalize all settings and iCloud syncing for setting up your Mac.
 This may take a while.
-You may see a spinning wheel and "Setting up."
+Finally, you may see a spinning wheel and "Setting up."
 This is normal.

 After your Mac has finished setting up, you may receive pop-up notifications to sign into various mail and social networking accounts.
-Click Allow, Continue, or turn on for each notification to sign in.
+Click Allow, Continue or Turn On for each notification to sign in.